 C. All culling of fish must be done in the water before letting your tournament partner off the boat or by Tournament end time whichever comes first.
 No culling of dead fish is allowed.
 You must weigh all dead fish.
 All dead fish must be taken home or disposed of away from the lake launch.
 At no time shall any angler have more than 5 fish in possession at any time, if you have your limit and catch a 6th fish you must cull prior to your next cast.
 If more than 5 fish are weighed in or observed on shore by any one angler, the member will be disqualified and receive “0” points.
 The Tournament Director will bear TOTAL responsibility for determining disqualification for more than 5 fish per member.

 A. If an angler has an issue with another club member, he needs to make it clear to the other angler at the time of the issue with a verbal request (i.e. -fishing space – boat etiquette).
 If the angler doesn’t respect your position, then you need to tell them that you will be bringing it to the tournament director after the tournament ends.
 Any grievance regarding a tournament must be made to the Tournament Director prior to leaving the tournament site.

 B. The Tournament Director has the FINAL SAY on all grievances associated with a tournament.
 His decisions will be based on findings from the Tournament Committee and his judgment on tournament matters.

 RULE 12: TOURNAMENT FEES AND PAYOUTS

-A. The tournament fee for this season will be TWENTY FIVE DOLLARS per person.
+A. The tournament fee for this season will be THIRTY DOLLARS per person.
 The breakdown of the monies is as follows:

 Black Rock Club $5.00